jmtayloruk/jmtayloruk.github.io/_posts/2021-10-10-phd-applications-how-does-it-work.md

 ### Flexibility and special circumstances

 Projects will be advertised as full time.
 If you have particular reasons (e.g. dependants, or health) to desire part-time study, then many funders will be supportive of that.
-You may wish to seek advice from somebody you trust about what the best way is to approach this.
+You may wish to seek advice from somebody you trust about what the best way is to approach a discussion about this with the project supervisor.

 However, many funders are also increasingly supportive (as they should be) of peoples personal circumstances.
 If you would prefer full-time study but have concerns about how to make that work,